abhayagiri/beginning-our-day/manuscripts/ay/ay-all.md

 present moment in a striking way.
 Taken to a deep level, this reflection can cause the hindrances to be in abeyance, because the hindrances almost always involve the passage of time.
-If the mind is in the present moment, and if we recognize that death could come this very instant—with the snap of a finger—then there's no time for the hindrances to arise.
+If the mind is in the present moment, and if we recognize that death could come this very instant---with the snap of a finger---then there's no time for the hindrances to arise.

 For many of us, this is an old reflection.
 One way you can give it new life is to assume that this is your last day alive and that your moment